gzahl/OpenWordClock/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. _sec-openwordclock:

 OpenWordClock
 =============

 OpenWordClock is a fully open source wordclock that can be realised with hobbyist tools and capabilities.

+The project repository is hosted on `GitLab <https://gitlab.com/JacobNuernberg/openwordclock>`_.

 +-------------------------------------------+---------------------------------------+
 | .. image:: ./img/openwordclock_cad_01.png | .. image:: ./img/openwordclock_01.jpg |